 What do you get when world-renowned chef Nobu Matsuhisa and two-time Academy Award-winner Robert De Niro get together?
 A modern luxury hotel, of course.

 April 2013 marked the beginning of Matsuhisa’s hotel venture, when his first lodging opened as a hotel within a hotel at Caesars Palace in Las Vegas.
-But the duo’s collaboration didn’t start there, as De Niro co-funded and provided creative direction for Nobu restaurants, and was also responsible for bringing the Japan-born Los Angeles celebrity chef, who has opened restaurants worldwide including Peru, to New York.
+But the duo’s collaboration didn’t start there, as De Niro previously co-funded and provided creative direction for Nobu restaurants worldwide.
+He’s also responsible for luring the Japan-born Los Angeles chef to New York.

 Chef Nobu Matsuhisa and his partners Robert De Niro and Meir Teper like to keep themselves busy.
 So after opening two dozen signature Nobu restaurants around the world, they have partnered with Caesars Palace to open the first Nobu Hotel along with their twenty-fifth restaurant.

 Just so you’re not confused by the headline, this blog is not about a train powered by Krug Champagne or even drinking Krug while riding on a train.
 It’s about listening to the group Train performing live while drinking Krug Champagne during Saturday night’s Los Angeles Food & Wine event, which left quite an unforgettable memory.

 Master chef Nobu Matsuhisa himself was there cooking a special dinner, paired with saké from the Hokusetsu brewery.
 Sitting down in the restaurant, I could not help thinking of the days of L’Orangerie.
 Nobu’s smile and precise cuisine brought me back to today’s reality of this prestigious address on La Cienega.
 Out of the beautiful eight-course meal, the Wagyu beef was the winner.
 It had been roasted in the oven, and seasoned with a truffle teriyaki sauce.